a FKRM student presenting to a judges about their research

 • Research Day 2024

-Join us on May 14 for Research Day 2024 , featuring new competitions and exciting guests.
-With experts leading sessions throughout the day, you can discover more about the cutting edge research happening within our faculty and the impact it's making on the wider community.
+Join us on May 14 for Research Day 2024, featuring new competitions and exciting guests.
+Experts will lead sessions throughout the day, allowing attendees to discover more about the cutting-edge research happening within our faculty and its impact on the wider community.

-Students can participate in our annual poster competition, and for the first time ever our very own FKRM 3MT competition, showcasing their knowledge and research to a panel of judges
+Students can participate in our annual poster competition and, for the first time ever, a FKRM-specific 3MT competition, showcasing their knowledge and research to a panel of judges.

 Speakers